TAPESTRY: The Music of US

 Andrea Ramsey Suffrage Cantata

-Suffrage Cantata is a groundbreaking, five-movement choral-oratorio for SSA chorus, soloists, piano, string quartet, narration, and percussion.
-Crafted after over a year of meticulous research, composer Andrea Ramsey interweaves original composition with historical speeches, letters, banners, and songs by women like Susan B. Anthony, Ida B. Wells, Sojourner Truth, and Mary Church Terrell .
+The heart of the program is Andrea Ramsey’s groundbreaking Suffrage Cantata, a five-movement choral-oratorio for SSA chorus, soloists, piano, string quartet, narration, and percussion.
+Written after extensive research, Ramsey interweaves original music with historical speeches, letters, banners, and songs of influential figures such as Susan B. Anthony, Ida B. Wells, Sojourner Truth, and Mary Church Terrell.

-- “Failure Is Impossible” portrays Anthony’s trial and defiance.
+• “Failure Is Impossible” captures Anthony’s trial and defiance.

-- “Shall Not Be Denied” confronts the brutal backlash faced by protestors.
+• “Shall Not Be Denied” faces the backlash and struggle endured by protestors.

-- “Forward Into Light” celebrates victory—and continues the journey onward, echoing Frances Ellen Watkins Harper’s words “Lifting as we climb”
+• “Forward Into Light” celebrates victory while pointing to the work that still lies ahead, echoing Frances Ellen Watkins Harper’s words, “Lifting as we climb.”

 CELEBRATE 250 YEARS OF THE UNITED STATES